 Overthinking and Anxiety: Breaking the Loop

 The thought comes.
 Then another thought about the thought.
 Then a worst-case scenario.
 Then a memory that proves the worst-case scenario is plausible.
-Then a second-guess of whether you're handling things correctly.
+Then you second-guess whether you're handling things correctly.
 Then, half an hour later, you're no closer to a decision and significantly more anxious than when you started.

 Why Overthinking and Anxiety Feed Each Other